sigasi/sigasi_insights/manual/trouble.md

 **Note:** Do not use `eclipsec.exe`, as this will ignore all of the settings configured in the eclipse.ini file.

+# Sigasi Studio shows a startup message about port 4444 already being in use

+If you want to run Sigasi Studio on a server with multiple users, the configuration files should be updated according to the descriptions [here][/manual/opening#run-sigasi-studio-with-multiple-users-on-the-same-server].

 # I want a clean restart {: #ts-clean}

 If you ever suspect that the state of your project is inconsistent in Sigasi Studio, you can do one or all of the following things.
 Consider these